Keski-Suomen-AI-Hub-II/knee-OA/edge-parts/README.md

 python prepare_data.py path/to/archive/ path/to/non-cropped/ path/to/cropped/
 ```

 where `path/to/archive/` is root directory of the data.
 The histogram-equalized images will be saved to `path/to/non-cropped/`.
 Histogram-equalized images will also be cropped and saved to `path/to/cropped/`.
-You can use absolute or relative paths, and the directories `path/to/non-cropped` and `path/to/cropped/` will be created if the don't exist.
-If you use the network to do other than the conventional 5-class classification, you must structure the directiories accordingly.
-For example, if you should remove the subdirectories `3` and `4` if you use only classes 0, 1, and 2.
+You can use absolute or relative paths, and the directories `path/to/non-cropped` and `path/to/cropped/` will be created if they don't exist.
+If you use the network for other than the conventional 5-class classification, you must structure the directiories accordingly.
+For example, you should remove the subdirectories `3` and `4` if you use only classes 0, 1, and 2.

 ## The network